ByteBigBoss/Next.js-MANMSP-Starter-Kit/README.md

 ### Shadcn UI

 Shadcn is a modern and customizable UI library with a focus on accessibility.
-You can find Shadcn components in `components/shadcn`.
+You can find Shadcn components in `components/ui`.

 ### PrimeReact

 PrimeReact brings a large collection of rich UI components, covering various needs like tables, form elements, and more.
-You'll find these components in `components/primereact`.
+You'll find these components in `primereact`.

 Check out [PrimeReact documentation](https://primereact.org/) for full component details.